ST MARY’S TEAROOM – staying open (see below)

 The five acres of beautiful gardens include an exceptional example of the prehistoric Ginkgo Biloba ‘living fossil’ tree, delightful animal topiary, and larger ‘Secret’ Gardens with their original Victorian fruit wall and pineapple pits.
 There are a series of ‘garden rooms’: a beautiful Jubilee rose garden; a terracotta garden; King’s Garden; circular English Poetry Garden; and a Landscape Water Garden, with a lake and small island.
 There is also a Rural Museum, though this is currently closed in need of restoration.

-PETER THOROGOOD’S LATEST BOOK
+PETER THOROGOOD’S LAST BOOK

 THOMAS HOOD: The Uncrowned Laureatemore info